 The IsDBG has initially approved US\$2.3 billion for the Strategic Preparedness and Response Program (SPRP) to address the immediate and medium to long term challenges faced by the MCs due to the Pandemic.
-The IsDB Group's total commitments under SPRP increased to US\$4.6 billion in April 2021.
-By the end of 2021, the IsDB Group has approvals of US\$3.36 billion and disbursements US\$1.20 billion.
+The IsDB Group's total commitments under SPRP increased to US\$4.67 billion in April 2021.
+By the end of 2021, the IsDB Group has approved US\$3.36 billion and disbursed US\$1.20 billion.